 Phase two is when new tissue grows.
 It is a multistep process where the wound is rebuilt using a process called angiogenesis.

 Blood vessels proliferate and help transport oxygen and nutrients to the collagen and extracellular matrix that makes up the granulation tissue.

-Approximately 8-10 hours post injury, epithelial cells are proliferating and crawling over the top of this extracellular matrix providing a ‘cover’ of new cells that will make up the new skin.
+Approximately 8-10 hours post-injury, epithelial cells are proliferating and crawling over the top of this extracellular matrix providing a ‘cover’ of new cells that will make up the new skin.

-This is the most important stage of wound healing and any disruption to this causes delay in healing.
+This is the most important stage of wound healing and any disruption to this causes a delay in healing.

-Healthy granulation epithelial tissue does not bleed, and is a nice light pink colour.
+Healthy granulation epithelial tissue does not bleed and is a nice light pink colour.

 Horses are a little bit special and like to produce a lot of granulation tissue or proud flesh (sometimes referred to as “exuberant granulation tissue”.

-This can be counter productive as it impedes epithelisation and therefore needs to be kept under control.
+This can be counter-productive as it impedes epithelisation and therefore needs to be kept under control.
 Skin cells can’t migrate over proud flesh prolonging healing time.